UNC-Libraries/Access-Checker/README.md

 - Nineteenth Century Collections Online - check for presence of "Related Volumes" section on an ebook landing page
 - Endeca - check whether a record has been deleted or not

-# Get the script
-- Click the "Download ZIP" button in the righthand column on https://github.com/UNC-Libraries/Ebook-Access-Checker
-- Save file to your computer
-- Unzip!

 # Requirements
 - You must have [JRuby] (http://jruby.org/) installed.
 This script has been tested on JRuby 1.7.3.
 Installing JRuby is super-easy; point-and-click .exe installers are available for Windows on the [JRuby homepage] (http://jruby.org/).